travis-ci/docs-travis-ci-com/user/deployment/google-app-engine.md

 ### Project to deploy

-By default, we will try to deploy to the project by the same name as the repository.
+By default, the project will be deployed with the same name as the repository.
 Usually, you will want to explicilty configure the **project** option to match the project ID found in your Cloud console (note that this is sometimes, but not always, the same as the project name).

 You can explicitly set the name via the **project** option: